iam4x/bobarr/README.md

 You can easily enforce all downloads through your VPN
 * Copy your open vpn config file (.ovpn) into the folder `packages/vpn`
 * Run the docker-compose.vpn.yml file
-  * if you have npm -> `$ npm run start:vpn`
+  * if you have npm -> `$ npm run start:vpn` or yarn -> `$ yarn start:vpn`
   * otherwise -> `$ docker-compose -f docker-compose.yml -f docker-compose.vpn.yml up -d`

+### Run with WireGuard

+WireGuard is currently under heavy development and this configuration has only been tested on Linux
+* Install the [https://www.wireguard.com/install/](WireGuard) package for your operating system/distribution
+* Run the docker-compose.wireguard.yml file
+  * if you have npm -> `$ npm run start:wireguard` or yarn -> `$ yarn start:wireguard`
+  * otherwise -> `$ docker-compose -f docker-compose.yml -f docker-compose.wireguard.yml up -d`

 ## Usage

-* After configuration, go to http://localhost:3000 and just start searching!
+* After configuration, go to http://bobarr.localhost and just start searching!
 * The files will be downloaded into `library/downloads`
 * The files will be simlinked and organized into `library/tvshows` or `library/movies`